ttoth76/CaseStudy2DDS/GitRender_CaseStudy2.md

 -   I split the data to train and test (used as validation) in a 70-30 percent.
 -   Used a k-fold cross validation to improve the training of the model.
--   Finally verified the model assumptions and conculded that all are met.
+-   Finally verified the model assumptions and concluded that all are met.